40 Medium Dog Breeds to Fit Any Family

 “Vizslas are energetic, affectionate and loyal dogs known for their athleticism and hunting abilities,” Askeland says.
 “They thrive in homes with active owners who can provide plenty of exercise and mental stimulation and can be prone to separation distress if left alone for long periods.”

-Vizslas are definitely not lazy dogs, but they are often fantastic additions to a family, being playful but gentle with children, eager to please and highly trainable.
+Vizslas are definitely not lazy dogs, but they are often fantastic additions to a family.
+They’re playful but gentle with children, eager to please and highly trainable.
 Their sleek reddish-brown coats don’t need much grooming, and they excel in dog sports.

 Breed overview